 To conduct a well-developed BSA/AML risk assessment, an approach encompassing risk factors and categories of compliance risk is necessary.

 Conducting a thorough comparison of risks, banks can determine appropriate risk mitigation strategies and enhance their overall compliance framework.

 Assessing Business Activities and Associated Risks

-To ensure effective risk management in the banking industry, it is crucial to assess the various business activities and their associated risks thoroughly.
+To ensure effective risk management in the banking industry, it is crucial to thoroughly assess the various business activities and their associated risks.